monome/monome.github.io/index.md

 we're committed to keeping these machines working. email us for repairs. also see purchase [policy](/policy.html).

+we've made many of our designs open-source which means monome-like machines out there. please keep in mind that we do not have the capacity to offer direct support for anything we did not manufacture.

 in the [past](/past.html) we created some other objects.

 events and release announcements and stock updates: subscribe via our [email newsletter](https://buttondown.email/monome) or use [rss](/rss.xml)